-Methods: The authors analyzed daily mortality from all non-accidental causes, cardio-vascular and respiratory mortality among all ages and in age group 75+, between January 2000 and February 2006 in Moscow, Russia.
-Mortality and displaced mortality during cold and heat waves were estimated using independent samples t-tests.
+Methods: Daily mortality in Moscow, Russia from all non-accidental, cardiovascular and respiratory causes between January 2000 and February 2006 was analysed.
+Mortality and displaced mortality during cold spells and heat waves were estimated using independent samples t tests.

-Results: Several discrete weather events during the period 2000-2006 were analyzed.
-Cumulative excess non-accidental mortality during the heatwave of 2001 was 33% (95% CI 20 to 46), or about 1200 additional deaths, with the share of short-term displaced mortality only about 10%.
-Mortality from coronary heart disease increased by 32% (16 to 48); cerebrovascular mortality increased by 51% (29 to 73), and respiratory mortality increased by 80% (57 to 101).
-In the age group 75+, corresponding mortality increments were consistently higher for all studied categories except respiratory deaths.
+Results: Cumulative excess non-accidental mortality during the 2001 heat wave was 33% (95% CI 20% to 46%), or approximately 1200 additional deaths, with short-term displaced mortality contributing about 10% of these.
+Mortality from coronary heart disease increased by 32% (95% CI 16% to 48%), cerebrovascular mortality by 51% (95% CI 29% to 73%) and respiratory mortality by 80% (95% CI 57% to 101%).
+In the 75+ age group, corresponding mortality increments were consistently higher except respiratory deaths.
 An estimated 560 extra deaths were observed during the three heat waves of 2002, when non-accidental mortality increased by 8.5%, 7.8% and 6.1%, respectively.
-About 40% of these deaths were brought forward by only several days, thus bringing net mortality change down to 3.2% (0.8 to 5.5).
-The cumulative effects of the two cold spells of 2006 on mortality were significant only in the age group 75+, for which average daily mortality from all non-accidental causes increased by 9.9% (8.0 to 12) and 8.9% (6.7 to 11), resulting in 370 extra deaths; there was also a significant increase in coronary disease mortality and cerebrovascular mortality.
+About 40% of these deaths were brought forward by only a few days, bringing net mortality change down to 3.2% (95% CI 0.8% to 5.5%).
+The cumulative effects of the two cold spells in 2006 on mortality were significant only in the 75+ age group, for which average daily mortality from all non-accidental causes increased by 9.9% (95% CI 8.0% to 12%) and 8.9% (95% CI 6.7% to 11%), resulting in 370 extra deaths; there were also significant increases in coronary disease mortality and cerebrovascular mortality.

-Conclusions: This study confirms that daily mortality does increase in Moscow during heatwaves and cold spells.
-A large proportion of excess deaths during heatwaves occur only a short time earlier than they would otherwise have done, but harvesting, or short-term mortality displacement, may be less significant for longer periods of sustained heat stress.
+Conclusions: This study confirms that daily mortality in Moscow increases during heat waves and cold spells.
+A considerable proportion of excess deaths during heat waves occur a short time earlier than they would otherwise have done.
+Harvesting, or short-term mortality displacement, may be less significant for longer periods of sustained heat stress.

 Statistics from Altmetric.com